panchalpk20/CSC447/q3 Concepts.md

 # Comprehensive Notes on Scala Fundamentals (Based on Quiz 3.pdf)

-The quiz you provided ("quiz 3.pdf") covers important aspects of Scala programming, focusing on lists, recursion, type inference, side effects, variable scoping, and closures.
+The quiz3 covers  aspects of Scala programming, focusing on lists, recursion, type inference, side effects, variable scoping, and closures.
 These notes provide a detailed explanation of each concept.

 **1. Understanding Lists and Cons Cells**